GoraNetwork/doc/developing_evm.rst

  * `example_off_chain.sol <https://github.com/GoraNetwork/developer-quick-start/blob/main/evm/example_off_chain.sol>`_ -
    getting data from multiple APIs and processing it with off-chain computation

-.. note:: **NOTE** If you are not too experienced with Solidity, or just want to
-          run Gora examples or experiment modifying them, please skip to the next section.

 Consider source code examples linked in the previous section.
 Integrate the APIs exposed in them into your own smart contracts, or deploy an example using your